-Products sold under the same brand name must have the same composition throughout the EU - this is the key message from the EPP Group’s Ivan Štefanec MEP, who is the Group’s spokesperson on dual-quality products.
+Products sold under the same brand name must have the same composition throughout the EU - this is the key message delivered by EPP Group MEP Ivan Štefanec, Group Spokesperson on dual-quality products.

 The Internal Market and Consumer Protection Committee this morning adopted a report that proposes measures to solve this problem of quality differences between products sold under the same brand and packaging in different EU countries.

 The scandalous discoveries last year revealed that there are differences in product quality between countries, mainly in Eastern Member States of the EU.

 When comparing food products such as soft drinks or chocolate and non-food products such as cosmetics and detergents, they were of different quality.

 “We cannot accept this type of different treatment of European consumers”, stressed Ivan Štefanec MEP.
 “This is why we want to put pressure on the EU to set rules on product quality and enforce them to ensure a true Single Market in Europe for consumers.”